lykskai/HodgkinAvatar/README.md

 # How to run the code locally:
 ## Pre-requisite 1: You need to update the config.py file.
-- Error seen will be: `ModuleNotFoundError: No module named 'config'`
+- Error seen will be: `ModuleNotFoundError: No module named 'config'` or something similar.
 - API key is not uploaded for privacy reasons.
 For access, please contact Elykah Tejol or provide your own Groq API key under the skeleton config.py file as follows:
      1. `"GROQ_API_KEY = "YOUR_API_CODE_HERE"` and replace the YOUR_API_CODE_HERE with your Groq API key.